TomDemeranville/i2-workshop-2016/README.md

 Breakdown of the functionality that we are about setup.
 -->
 ### [5.
 PRESENTATION](#5-api-credentials): API CREDENTIAL SETUP (30 min)
-Set up ORCID Member API credentials to enable IdP cross linking.
-We will try it out, using Google OAuth playground to simulate the IdP website.
+Set up ORCID Member API credentials to enable record updates.
+We will try it out, using Google OAuth playground to simulate your website.
 <!--
 ### [7.
 ACTIVITY](#7-user-experience): THE USER EXPERIENCE (30 min)
 The technical connection is only part of the overall solution.
 What should you display to users when they authorize your system to connect with their ORCID records?
 What you should tell them if they deny your request?
 Using an ORCID template as a starting point, workshop participants will work together to craft messages and customize templates that will resonate with their audiences.
 -->
 ### [6.
-ACTIVITY](#6-post-affiliation): POST A WORK TO A RECORD (50 min)
+ACTIVITY](#6-post-affiliation): POST A WORK TO A RECORD (60 min)
 Format data about the person’s contirbutions to your platform and post it to his/her ORCID record.
 Update the data that you’ve already posted to simulate updating data when an metadata changes.

 ### [7.
 REFERENCE MATERIALS](#7-reference)